zivaheg/smucarski_skoki/text-ziva.md

-For this part, I’ll walk you through how we prepared the data and how the model works.
+For this part, I’ll talk about how we prepared the data and how the model works.

 We started with around 220 CSV files, but after removing incomplete or corrupted jumps, we ended up with about 210 clean jumps for modeling.
-Each file represents one ski jump from the main flying hill in Planica and contains measurements of position in XYZ coordinares, time, length (which is measured in a straight line from the take-off point to the ski-jumpers location), height above ground 3 speed components, a set of ski angles and a compact “wind” column that actually crams multiple wind attributes together. **(change slide to slika)** A few things to note, on how the coordinate system was placed.
+Each file represents one ski jump from the main flying hill in Planica and contains measurements of position in XYZ coordinares, time, length (which is measured in a straight line from the take-off point to the ski-jumpers location), height above ground, 3 speed components, a set of ski angles and a compact “wind” column that actually crams multiple wind attributes together. **(change slide to slika)** A few things to note, on how the coordinate system was placed.
 The take-off point is at the centre at (0, 0, 0).
 X coordinate runs along side the hill, Y across (so it measures width)and Z measures height. **(change slide to slika)** The angles measured are opening, and then for each ski a yaw, stalling and roll angle.
 And the compact wind column stores data for 12 wind sensors placed along the Planica jumping hill each measuring 5 features like wind speed, the strength of cross wind, turbulence,...
 For analysis we grouped them into three zones.